Geofencing: Target Customers Based on Where They Go

 Geofencing marketing is the use of geofencing technology to advertise to people based on the physical locations they visit.
 Businesses use it to reach customers near competitors, events, stores, neighborhoods, clinics, dealerships, campuses, and other important locations.

-Businesses in real estate, restaurants, retail, healthcare, automotive, politics, student housing, events, financial services, and home services commonly use geofencing to reach customers based on real-world behavior.
+Businesses in real estate, restaurants, retail, healthcare, automotive, politics, student housing, events, financial services, recruiting, home services, and hospitality commonly use geofencing to reach customers based on real-world behavior.

 For precise location targeting, geofencing is usually better than radius targeting.
 Radius targeting uses a broad circle around a point, which can capture unrelated traffic.
-Polygon geofencing can follow the actual shape of a building or property.
+Polygon geofencing can follow the actual shape of a building, property, parking area, or venue.

-Geofencing ads can appear across websites, mobile apps, video inventory, streaming platforms, and connected TV depending on the campaign setup and media type.
+Geofencing ads can appear across websites, mobile apps, display placements, video inventory, streaming platforms, desktop inventory, tablets, and connected TV depending on the campaign setup and media type.

 Yes, when conversion zones are set up, geofencing campaigns can measure whether users exposed to ads later visit a specific physical location.
 This is often called foot traffic attribution.

 Competitor conquesting is a marketing strategy that targets people who visit competing businesses.
-Geofencing makes this possible by building audiences from competitor locations and serving ads to those users.
+Geofencing makes this possible by building audiences from competitor locations and serving ads to those users after the visit.

 Ready to Use Geofencing to Reach Better Customers?